alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 Frankly speaking, our code base is very much untested and test suite is as good as no tests at all, so I would not be able suggest anything concrete in this area.
 We had the current implementation in place for a few weeks before the article, but it was for very specific use cases.
 As we realized the potential applications of PUB/SUB in rails, I got excited and wrote an article to get some feedback from the community.
 It is working great for us, but in no way it is the final stable structure.

 I am not sure how to enable/disable callbacks for rails.
-However, for publishers if you implement the publisher as a base class instead of module (similar to subscriber in http://alma-connect.github.io/techblog/2014/03/rails-pub-sub.html#problem-mail-delivery-coupling), you should be able to implement a class attribute for enabling/disabling individual or all publishers.
+However, for publishers if you implement the publisher as a base class instead of module (similar to subscriber in [Mail Delivery Coupling](#problem-mail-delivery-coupling)), you should be able to implement a class attribute for enabling/disabling individual or all publishers.

 **Query from Seif:**

-Thanks for sharing this awesome post http://alma-connect.github.io/techblog/2014/03/rails-pub-sub.html#.UzmCe62SxkI
+Thanks for sharing this awesome post.
 I just have one question.
 Does it work in the same session or on a different thread.
 For example, if the subscription method take 10 seconds to complete, will it affect response time?

 **Reply:**